 Fig. 7

 The earth is dark and appears soft and primed for cultivation, but – while one typically recognizes ‘earth’ as our ground, a surface to be walked upon – visitors cannot touch or enter the work.
 A visitor’s understanding of scale in this work is not interpreted through interaction or through conceptual measuring systems, but rather a ritualized understanding of the parameters of our dwelling places.
 Architects have supplied theories about scale for centuries – ranging from the well-known work by Leon Battista Alberti, Leonardo Da Vinci’s Vitruvian Man and Le Corbusier’s Modulor to the more obscure theories such as Dom Hans Van Der Laan’s Plastic Number.
 Yet the architectural scale at work here is not an esoteric theory about proportion as a qualifier for some ideal beauty, but rather an understanding of our own scale as it pertains to the architecture we occupy on a daily basis.
 A dwelling unit, be it a loft, apartment, or a house is principally defined by its outer walls (its limits).
 They reserve and appropriate space for furnishings, appliances, and decoration, also leaving ample room for circulation and human activity.
 Any notion of a single substance filling the confines of a house is usually associated with elemental catastrophe – as in flooding water in a basement, or a fire engulfing an entire floor of a house.
 The scale of any substance that could fill the dwelling unit to its perimeter walls would render its function as a place of habitation useless.
-Associations with immense quantities of earth are grave, giving thoughts to earthquakes, landslides and burials.
-But they contain wonder and promise, as in a garden bed, breaking ground for a construction site, or archaeological discovery.
+Associations with immense quantities of earth are grave, connoting thoughts of earthquakes, landslides and burials.
+But those associates also contain wonder and promise, as in a garden bed, breaking ground for a construction site, or the site of archaeological discovery.
 Here it is unclear whether the confrontation of the earth should give way to promise and hope, or to peril and despair.
 But the recognition of a subdivided room in the loft in front of the viewer [Fig. 5], the earth permeating through its opening and out of sight provides a feeling of mystery.
 Maybe nothing is happening around the corner of that wall where I cannot see.
 But maybe also the dirt is deforming the wall to the brink of collapse or gently yielding sprouting plants or saplings.
 A small handful of dirt may not present these possibilities (for then it is only a nuisance related to cleanliness), but only confronting the magnitude of the displaced earth in this loft can one reckon with the mystery of its possibility.
 The potential for the building to fail under the pressure of the earth becomes as apparent as the innate potential of the dirt’s associations with fertility as earth.

 15 In hindsight to writing the bulk of this essay, it is perhaps obvious that the qualities to consider and limits to determine about his various works of art may be given to us by the title of the work being considered.
 With The Broken Kilometer, the limit to be determined is our understanding of the measure, a kilometer.
 With The New York Earth Room, the limits to be determined are the capacity of the room to contain earth, and its function as a room.